buffermet/why-android-development-sucks/README.md

 You don't use a long and complicated key to unlock your phone, do you?
 Probably not, you would have arthritis by next week, because you unlock your phone tens if not hundreds of times a day.

 The way Google treats device encryption is absolutely pathetic, and should learn from Apple.
-However, Apple should also get their shit together and enforce a strong iCloud password that also encrypts your device, which you should ONLY have to enter when your device performs a cold boot.
+However, Apple should also get their shit together and use people's iCloud password to encrypt their device, which people should ONLY have to enter when their device performs a cold boot.

 # 1. API